Town Moor, Newcastle upon Tyne

-The Hoppings, said to be Europe's largest travelling fun fair, is held on the Town Moor during the last week in June.

-The area of common land is actually split up into several sections, of which the Town Moor is but the major part.
-The area is intersected by the A189 road and the section on the other side of the road is known as Nuns Moor, and includes the Newcastle United Golf Club.
-Also part of Town Moor are Dukes Moor and Little Moor, both at its northern end, Hunters Moor to the west, and Castle Leazes Moor to the south.
+The area of common land is split into several sections, of which the main Town Moor is the major part.
+The area is intersected by the A189 road, with the section on the northwest side of the road known as Nuns Moor; this includes the Newcastle United Golf Club.
+Also part of Town Moor are Dukes Moor and Little Moor, both on the northeastern side of the A189, Hunters Moor to the west, and Castle Leazes Moor to the south.

 The moor has recently had a pathway relaid with more street lighting and CCTV.